cfl322py/ai-solution-scorecard/README.md

 ## Tech

 One self-contained HTML file.
-Vanilla JavaScript, no framework, no build step.
+Basic JavaScript, no framework, no build step.
 The only external dependency is Google Fonts.
 Deploys as-is to GitHub Pages, Netlify, Vercel, Cloudflare Pages, or any static host.

-To run locally, open `index.html` in a browser.
+To run locally, open `Scorecard.html` in a browser.
 To deploy, drop the file on any static host and point people at the URL.

 ## About